AndMu/Wikiled.Market/README.md

 Collects sentiment from:

-- From Twitter
+- Twitter
-- From Seeking alpha articles and comments (experimental and in progress)
+- Seeking alpha articles and comments (experimental and in progress)

 ### **Machnine learning** Technical analysis of stock using 15 technical indicators and sentiment signals.